BZoennchen/Pages/docs/about.md

 <div><img style="float: right;height:145px;" src="{{ site.baseurl }}{% link /assets/images/BZoennchen.JPG %}" alt="Photo"></div>

 Hello!
-I'm Benedikt, a Senior Teaching Assistance at the [Munich University of Applied Sciences (MUAS)](https://www.cs.hm.edu/en/home/index.en.html) at the Faculty of Informatics and Mathematics.
+I'm Benedikt, an Advisor for Computer Science Education at the [Munich University of Applied Sciences (MUAS)](https://www.cs.hm.edu/en/home/index.en.html) at the Faculty of Informatics and Mathematics.
 I graduated from the [Technical University of Munich](https://www.in.tum.de/en/cover-page/) with a Master's degree in computer science in 2016.
-I continued my academic journey by joining a PhD program in Computer Science in the field of Pedestrian Dynamics.
+Afterwards, I continued my academic journey by joining a PhD program in Computer Science in the field of Pedestrian Dynamics.
 During that time, I worked at the [Pedestrian Research Group](https://www.cs.hm.edu/forschungprojekte/pedestrian_dynamics/index.de.html) in Munich.
 Right now, I am waiting for the acceptance of my committed doctoral thesis.